You can find restaurants and eateries all over town, but here are some of my favorites. It’s always a good idea to make reservations in advance.

 - YourLittleBlackBook is a great site for finding the latest new hotspots and hidden gems.
 You can search by city district.

-- You can try using The Fork to search and filter for restaurants but I don’t find it as user-friendly as the Dutch version http://www.iens.nl.
+- You can try using The Fork to search and filter for restaurants, but I don’t find it user-friendly, I always get stuck in loops going around and around on that website.

 Dutch food and snacks